jpkanter/Spcht/Folio2Triplestore.md

 * "institution" is the overall organisation, it can consist of many "libraries" and "campuses" scattered over the country or even the world
 * "campus" is the local entity libraries are organised under, similar to university campuses, a *fenced* compound that defines an area, that fence can be everything from a real brick wall to an imaginary border that includes half of the city

-* "library" is a, roughly speaking the building any given amount of shelves filled books resides, it can contain multiple "locations"
+* "library" is, roughly speaking, the building any given amount of shelves filled with books resides, it can contain multiple "locations"
 * "location" stands for places within a "library", small ones might only have one, big ones might have multiple floors with more than five locations each, locations are the go to entry point for all data operations
 * "servicepoints" are like a specialised type of location that can be interacted with.
 While locations might only define a place a servicepoint is a promise.
 A servicepoint has a time where someone or something is actively interacting with customers.
 Only service points can have opening hours.